Proving Termination of Graph Transformation Systems using Weighted Type Graphs over Semirings: Preliminaries

 We first start with some preliminaries: let $A,B$ be two square matrices $A,B$ over $\nats$ of equal dimension $n$.
 We write $A > B$ if $A_{1,1} > B_{1,1}$ and $A_{i,j} \ge B_{i,j}$ for all indices $i,j$ with $1\le i,j \leq n$, i.e., we require that the entries in the upper left corner are strictly ordered, whereas the remaining entries may also be equal.
 It holds that $A>B$ implies $A\cdot C > B\cdot C$ and $C\cdot A> C\cdot B$ for a matrix\footnote{Here $0$ denotes the matrix with all entries zero.} $C > 0$ of appropriate dimension.

-As always in termination analysis strings are assigned to elements in a well-founded set and it has to be shown that each rule application leads to a decrease within this order.
+As is standard in termination analysis strings are assigned to elements in a well-founded set and it has to be shown that each rule application leads to a decrease within this order.

 Here, every letter of the alphabet $a\in\Sigma$ is associated with a square matrix $A = [a] > 0$ (where all matrices have the same dimension~$n$).
 Similarly every word $w = a_1\dots a_n$ is mapped to a matrix $[w] = [a_1]\cdot \dots \cdot[a_n]$, which is obtained by taking the matrices of the single letters and multiplying them.
 If we can show $[\ell] > [r]$ for every rule $\ell\to r$, then termination is implied by the considerations above and by the fact that the order $\le$ on $\nats$ is well-founded, i.e., there are no infinite strictly decreasing chains.